Skip to main content

 Carriers forming a new trucking company often ask whether the BOC-3 filing differs for a single-member LLC versus a sole proprietor.
-The BOC-3 itself does not change based on business structure — the form, the $75 fee, the lower-48 blanket coverage, and the same-day FMCSA submission are identical.
+The BOC-3 itself does not change based on business structure - the form, the $75 flat fee, the blanket coverage, and the same-day FMCSA submission are identical.
 What does change is the name that goes on the form and a handful of downstream tax and liability consequences that happen outside of BOC-3.

 What the BOC-3 Needs From You